-If you wish to make a complaint against the Chief Constable of Devon and Cornwall Police you may do so by:
+You can make a complaint about the Chief Constable of Devon and Cornwall Police by:

 - Phoning 01392 225555

-What happens after a complaint against the Chief Constable is made?
+What happens after a complaint about the Chief Constable is made?